debu8er/watch/README.md

   <a href="#license">License</a>
 </p>

-BackupKiller is a tool to generate wordlist based on the URLs to check for backup, installation, etc files.
+watch is a tool for watching subdomain and save details in database(MongoDB)

 ## Installation
 ```bash